 FOR IMMEDIATE RELEASE: March 5, 2009

-Washington, D.C.—Sierra Club today unveiled the results of a new online effort demonstrating public support for the California Clean Car (Pavley) standards in conjunction with its testimony at a crucial Environmental Protection Agency hearing on the issue being held today.
+Washington, D.C.—Sierra Club today unveiled the results of a new online effort demonstrating strong public support for the California Clean Car (Pavley) standards in conjunction with its testimony at a crucial Environmental Protection Agency hearing on the issue being held today.
 The hearing is part of the Obama Administration's review of the previous administration's unlawful denial of the Clean Air Act waiver that California needs to move forward with its clean car standards.
 In addition, Sierra Club launched a virtual clean car show.

 "People across the country want EPA to know that they strongly support the right of California and other states to move forward with their efforts to dramatically lower the global warming emissions from our vehicles," said Ann Mesnikoff, Director of Sierra Club's Green Transportation Campaign.
 "Most of these concerned citizens couldn't be at today's hearing so we're delighted to bring their message to EPA virtually.
 President Obama and his administration, including EPA Administrator Lisa Jackson, have already demonstrated strong leadership on so many key issues and we are grateful that they are so eager to hear from the public on the California waiver issue."